bailey27/cppcryptfs/README.md

 In reverse mode, the source (root) directory used for the filesystem consists of unencrypted files.
 When this directory is mounted, then the cppcryptfs drive letter provides an on-the-fly encrypted view of these files.

-Reverse mode also gives a view of the config file (as gocryptfs.conf), and if encrypted file names are used, a goccryptfs.diriv file in each directory.
+Reverse mode also gives a view of the config file (as gocryptfs.conf), and if encrypted file names are used, a gocryptfs.diriv file in each directory.
 And if long file names are used with encrypted file names, then the special long file name files are also presented.

 Reverse mode fileystems are always mounted read-only.